Who We Are?

 How we obtain your personal information

-- We collect information from you as part of our risk management and legal processes and about you and others as necessary in the course of providing integrative therapeutic, counselling & EMDR services
+- We collect information from you as part of our risk management and legal processes.
+About you and others as necessary in the course of providing integrative therapeutic, counselling & EMDR services.

 - We collect your personal information while monitoring our technology tools and services, including our websites and email communications sent to and from Talk Durham.

 - We gather information about you when you provide it to us, or interact with us directly, for instance engaging with our staff or registering on one of our digital platforms or applications.

-- We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publically available sources
+- We may collect or receive information about you from other sources, such as keeping the contact details we already hold for you accurate and up to date using publicly available sources.

 How we use your personal information